dotwebfamily/thegoodnessnetwork/design/design.md

         - Amount to be paid
         - Required reputation
         - Tags
+        - priority
+        - deadline
       - Given by system:
         - Creation date
+        - Old requests
   - Repost a previous help request
+  - See fulfilled requests
+  - See on progress requests
+  - See request details
   - Search/Filter help requests
     - Which can be filtered by
       - tags